-The CCR or SAM registration process may take five or more business days to complete.
-If you are currently registered with the CCR, you may not need to make any changes.
+If you are currently registered with SAM, you may not need to make any changes.
 However, please make certain that the TIN associated with your DUNS number is correct.
 Also note that you will need to update your registration annually.
-This may take three or more business days to complete.
-Information about SAM is available at SAM.gov.
+This may take three or more business days.
+Information about SAM is available at www.SAM.gov.
+To further assist you with obtaining and registering your DUNS number and TIN in SAM or updating your existing SAM account, we have prepared a SAM.gov Tip Sheet, which you can find at: